Depression is not a choice, it’s a disease. It’s a disease that affects more than 300 million people around the world.

 When I was in intensive therapy in 2017, I struggled with blaming myself for my mental illness.
 One day during a one-on-one therapy session, my therapist said something that changed my outlook.
 After I finished talking to her about everything being my fault, she asked me one simple question.
 “Zoe, did you ask for this?”
 No, of course I didn’t.

 Mental illness is not a choice.
-It’s a disease just like cancer is a disease.
+It’s a disease.
 If it were a choice, why would anyone choose it?
-Believe me, no one would.
+Believe me, they wouldn’t.

-So please, be careful what you say about mental health, especially if you are in a position of authority.
+So please, be careful what you say about mental health, especially if you’re in a position of authority or influence.
 Please educate yourself before you speak.
-You never know what could trigger someone, or even push someone over the edge.
+You never know what could trigger or push someone too far.

 Here are some resources where you can learn more about mental health: